cupnoodles7/team1-docs/final docs/TF_Reader_Week1_Foundation_Spec.md

 **Chair: Khushi** (she owns the gallery).
 All five attend.

-All twenty-two components are looked at side by side in the gallery.
+All twenty-one components are looked at side by side in the gallery.
 Checking for: divergent spacing, off-token colours, inconsistent prop naming, missing state variants, two components that should be one — and, in the JavaScript build, **any component missing its `propTypes` block or its JSDoc typedef.**

 **This review is the single thing that pays for splitting the library five ways.** Skip it and the drift will not surface until Week 3, by which point every screen has consumed the drifted components.
 Anything found is fixed before Monday, not logged.